 - canola oil , for deep frying

-In a medium bowl, combine the drained yogurt, cucumber, garlic, chopped fresh dill, olive oil, salt and pepper.
-Taste and add more salt, pepper or garlic, if desired.
-Store in the refrigerator.
+- In a medium bowl, combine the yogurt, garlic, olive oil, vinegar, and salt.
+Stir in the fresh dill and grated cucumber.
+Taste and add more salt, if desired.
+Store in the refrigerator and serve chilled.

-Heat the tortillas in the microwave for 20-30 seconds, or until warm.
-Place desired amount of lettuce on a tortilla.
-Layer the tortilla with 1/4 of zucchini, 1/4 cup of halved tomatoes, 1/4 cup of cucumber, 1/8 cup of grated red cabbage, some slices of red onion, 3-4 falafel balls and 1/4 of Tzatziki sauce.
+- Heat tortillas in the microwave for 20-30 seconds, or until warm.
+Place desired amount of lettuce on the tortilla.
+Layer the red onion, pickled red cabbage, falafel balls, halved cherry tomatoes, and top generously with tzatziki sauce.
 Roll up the tortilla.
-Repeat process with the remaining tortillas.
-Enjoy!
+Repeat the process with the remaining tortillas.